rixx/books.rixx.de/data/reviews/k-j-parker/sixteen-ways-to-defend-a-walled-city/index.md

 ---

 Badass titles are the clickbait of the literary world, and this one worked very well on me.
 The book was not quite as good as the title.
 It was a bit too smug and too self-involved and too busy being clever.
-It's basically pseudo-Roman military engineering with a snarky first-person narrator.
+It's pseudo-Roman military engineering with a snarky first-person narrator.
 Fantasy Rome doing Fantasy Roman things: the book.

 The snarky narrator might redeem the book for you.
 Or, if you're an engineer, the insistence on how engineers are the